 Bindy has over 25 years’ experience in the domestic and commercial cleaning industry:

-I can’t believe that we banned single use plastic but not the tap refills of toxic chemicals when it comes to cleaning.
-I am a theatre nurse and spend over 8 years in Europe lecturing at hospital conferences on infection control practices.
+I can’t believe that we banned single use plastic but not the plastic bottles of toxic chemicals that sit under your sink or in your laundry.
+I am a theatre nurse and spent over 8 years in Europe lecturing at hospital conferences on infection control practices.
 Many people try to improve their cleaning habits and use vinegar.
 It’s a good start, however, using vinegar to clean is still using a chemical compound and isn’t actually helping as it only provides one part of the cleaning process – the acid.
 For total cleaning system you would require an acid and an alkaline.

 I conducted tests with Australian laboratories, which have shown that the physical removal of bacteria and micro-organisms by scrubbing is actually more effective than the anti-microbial effect of cleaning agents used (killing bacteria).
 After a lifetime of cleaning the ‘normal way’, many people think: 'Won’t there still be germs growing if you do not use chemicals as you have not sprayed any disinfectant on the surface?'
 But what you might not know is that if you have a totally dry, clean surface the germs cannot grow, much in the same way as if we as humans do not have food and water we cannot survive; bacteria cannot survive without water and nutrients.
 It’s as simple as that!

 "After 25 years the public is still not convinced that water alone will do the job."